 Of the 158 homes that were on the market in Frankfort during August 2023 77.8% never sold.
 67.1% are still listed for sale and 10.8% were taken off the market by the home seller for one reason or another.
 Of all the homes that were for sale at some point during August 2023, only 22.2% were sold!
 This is not an anomaly.
 The percentage of homes that actually sell in any given month is small when compared to the total number of homes on the market.
 The key to being part of the "sold group" is to hire a Realtor that understands how to price your home correctly based on its location and condition.

 Are there fewer Short Sales and Foreclosures in Frankfort?

-During December 2020 the real estate market in Frankfort consisted of 97.1% Traditional homes sales.
-That is inline with November 2020 and an increase over December 2019 of 1.9%.
+During August 2023 the real estate market in Frankfort consisted of 98.7% Traditional homes sales.
+That is an increase over July 2023 of 0.6% and an increase over August 2022 of 0.6%.
 Increases in the percentage of Traditional home sales are good sign for the market.
 Higher percentages of Traditional home sales allow the home prices in the market to rise, whereas, higher percentages of Short Sales and Foreclosures drag the market prices down.
 The more foreclosures and short sales that are on the market, the lower the overall market prices will be, even for traditional homes.

 Are home values in Frankfort, IL going up or down and by how much?

-On average, sold home prices in Frankfort, IL have appreciated (risen) 20.65% when comparing December 2020 to December 2019 (year over year).
-On average, sold home prices in Frankfort, IL have depreciated (fallen) -2.06% when comparing December 2020 to November 2020 (month over month).
+On average, sold home prices in Frankfort, IL have depreciated (fallen) -6.16% when comparing August 2023 to August 2022 (year over year).
+On average, sold home prices in Frankfort, IL have depreciated (fallen) -1.92% when comparing August 2023 to July 2023 (month over month).
 You can see the trend of where prices have come from and where they appear to be headed in the Median List Prices and Sold Prices chart below.